Taxation of Trusts and their Beneficiaries

 Distributable Net Income and the Distribution Deduction

 A trust is considered by tax law to be a modified conduit, because usually only some of the income and deductions pass through to the beneficiaries.
-The trust itself often retains some income, especially capital gains, which is usually allocated to the trust corpus.
-However, distributions from the trust usually have both taxable and tax-free portions.
-The tax-free portion of the distribution may result from tax-exempt income, such as the tax-exempt interest earned from municipal bonds, or from retained earnings of the trust on which it has already paid taxes in previous years or from trust principal which is generally not taxable because of the recovery of capital doctrine.
+The trust itself often retains some income, especially capital gains, which is allocated to the trust corpus.
+However, distributions from the trust may have both taxable and tax-free portions.
+The tax-free portion of the distribution may result from tax-exempt income, such as the tax-exempt interest earned from municipal bonds, or from retained earnings of the trust on which it has already paid taxes in previous years or from trust principal which is not taxable because of the recovery of capital doctrine.
 In other words, the money or property invested in the trust is the contributed capital, so any distributions from contributed capital are simply distributions of the original investment, and, therefore, not taxable.

-Generally, taxes on taxable income must be paid either by the trust or by the beneficiaries, but not both.
+Taxes on taxable income must be paid either by the trust or by the beneficiaries, but not both.
 If the trust retains income beyond year-end, then the trust must pay taxes on it.
 However, if the income is distributed, then the beneficiaries pay taxes on it and the trust is permitted to deduct it.
 If the trust accounting income consists of both tax-free and taxable income, then the tax-free and taxable portions of the income distributed must be allocated to each beneficiary.
 The trust can deduct the taxable portion of the distributions but not the tax-free portion nor any expenses that must be allocated to the tax-free portion of income.
 To calculate this allocation, an intermediate result must first be calculated, called the distributable net income.

 The distributable net income (DNI) sets a ceiling both on the trust distribution deduction and on the amount taxable to the trust beneficiaries.
-The DNI is used to calculate the trust taxable income, calculate the beneficiaries taxable income, and to characterize distributions to beneficiaries, such as between taxable and tax-free distributions.
+The DNI is used to calculate the trust taxable income, to calculate the beneficiaries taxable income, and to characterize distributions to beneficiaries, such as between taxable and tax-free distributions.

 Distributable Net Income (DNI) =